sodascience/lichess_db/readme.md

 ## License and citation

-The package `lichess_db` is published under an MIT license. <!-- When using `lichess_db` for academic work, please cite:
+The package `lichess_db` is published under an MIT license.

-   TODO Zenodo
- -->
+The [lichess data](https://database.lichess.org/) is licensed under the [Creative Commons CC0 license](https://creativecommons.org/publicdomain/zero/1.0/).

 ## Contact